ember-learn/cli-guides/guides/basic-use/deploying.md

 [ember-cli-deploy](http://ember-cli-deploy.com/) is a very popular community-built addon for the Ember CLI.
 What this means is that it's not built into the CLI by default, but it adds commands and configurations that should feel familiar to an Ember developer.
 The main benefit is that you set it up once and may never have to think about it again.

 `ember-cli-deploy` provides the `ember deploy` command, some build hooks, and configuration files to your project.
-There are many [`ember-cli-deploy` plugins](https://www.emberobserver.com/categories/ember-cli-deploy-plugins) that help you deploy to many diffent destinations and web hosting services, such as AWS S3 or GitHub pages.
+There are many [`ember-cli-deploy` plugins](https://www.emberobserver.com/categories/ember-cli-deploy-plugins) that help you deploy to many different destinations and web hosting services, such as AWS S3 or GitHub pages.

 The best way to get started using ember-cli-deploy is to visit the [documentation](http://ember-cli-deploy.com/) for the project.